Skip to main content

 What Is the True Power of Resistance Training?

 Lifting heavy things is a direct conversation with your musculoskeletal system.
-The primary hormonal benefit of in an aging population is its profound effect on insulin sensitivity.
+The primary hormonal benefit of resistance training in an aging population is its profound effect on insulin sensitivity.
 Muscle is the body’s largest site for glucose disposal.

 While some studies show that resistance exercise can acutely increase testosterone, meta-analyses suggest it does not consistently raise basal testosterone levels in older men.
 The true value of strength training lies in its ability to enhance the body’s response to the androgens it already has.